 More Easter & spring recipes

-If you make this Easter Grazing Platter, be sure to leave me a comment and give this recipe a rating.
+If you make this Easter Charcuterie Board, be sure to leave me a comment and give this recipe a rating.
 Or better yet, send me a photo!
 I would love to hear from you and see how it turned out for you!
 You can also share and tag me on Instagram!

 This post contains affiliate links.